PeterCamilleri/CX16/vm/README.md

 VMs take many forms so that it is no surprise that over the years, many names have been given to this concept.
 Some alternatives are:

-* Byte Code Interpreter (a general name).
+* Byte Code Interpreter - a subclass of virtual machines with byte codes.
-* P-Code Interpreter for UCSD Pascal.
+* P-Code Interpreter - The VM for UCSD Pascal.
 * TIL - Threaded Interpretive Language, the most prominent being FORTH.
 * YARV - Yet Another Ruby Virtual machine, introduced in Ruby 1.9.0
 * JVM - Java Virtual Machine.
 Famous for running on many hosts.